 Residential roads, playgrounds, driveways, parking lots and pathways are usually made of blacktop.
 They don't have a high traffic and weight load compared to major roadways that use asphalt.

-Blacktop is typically used when talking about game areas such as outdoor basketball courts, driveways and the roads that wind through a neighborhood.
+Blacktop is typically used for game areas such as outdoor basketball courts, driveways and the roads that wind through a neighborhood.

 Facts About Asphalt and Blacktop